Psychotherapy: Eros and magic.

-Plato believed that Eros would take us into a Higher truth and mystery, and Jung agreed.
-But Freud grabbed the scissors snipping cruelly at Eros until there was nothing but blood and feathers falling around him like rubies and snow.
+Plato believed that Eros is the desire that can lead us to a Higher truth wrapped within mystery, and Jung agreed.
+Meanwhile Freud had grabbed the scissors snipping and was cruelly at Eros... until there was nothing but blood and feathers falling around him like rubies and snow.

 [[QUOTE.